 - The ROI of the 3D animation

-Idea generation for a 3D animation is the first step in the 3D animation pipeline and a creative process which involves a large number of people with different skills.
+Idea generation for a 3D animation is the first step in the 3D animation pipeline and a creative process that involves a large number of people with different skills.
 On the other hand, animation studios produce hundreds of 3D animated videos for a variety of purposes.
 Therefore, a solid procedure needs to be in place in order to come up with great ideas each time.

 3D animations are typically reduced to a single idea in people’s minds: an animation about love, friendship, toys, wildlife, etc. That’s why in Dream Farm Animation Studios, a mediocre idea will either be fixed or thrown away and replaced with an idea that works.

 Are you curious to find out more about ideas “that work”?
 The good news is that there are certain characteristics among worthwhile 3D animation ideas which can do the magic.
 These are consistent qualities that can be applied to just about any 3D animation and be developed into a great story for your 3D animation.
-Defining these traits before the idea generation procedure, helps guide the process towards the best possible outcome.
+Defining these traits before the idea generation procedure helps guide the process towards the best possible outcome.

 A good idea for a 3D animation: